saylesss88/nix-book/src/nix/hardening_NixOS.md

 kernel and system configurations.
 This profile is defined in `nixpkgs/nixos/modules/profiles/hardened.nix`.

-As of **NixOS 23.11 "Raccoon"** (and reflected in `nixos-unstable` from commit `8aa75139c278964c70a41315b741088c59f0f979`), this profile is now **enabled by default**.

-This means that for most recent NixOS installations, the following configuration is implicitly applied:
+For users of the NixOS unstable channel, the following is applied by default:

 ```nix
 profiles.hardened.enable = true;